cloudfive/push-cordova-plugin/README.txt

 === Cloud Five Push ===
 == Cordova/Phonegap plugin ==

  This is a phonegap plugin that makes integration with Cloud Five Push extremely simple.
 It was designed on Phonegap 3.5 but it probably works on lower versions.

 == Installation ==

 The plugin conforms to plugman standards so installation is easy:

     $ cordova plugin install https://github.com/tenforwardconsulting/cloud-five-push-plugin.git

 To register/activate push notifications all you need to do is put this in your javascript:

     CloudFivePush.register('user-identifer');

 Where `user-identifier` is something like

 This will register the user anonymously which is useful if you only need to send occasionally "broadcast" messages to your entire userbase.
 This probably isn't

 == Setup for Apple ==

 == Setup for Android ==

 http://developer.android.com/google/gcm/gs.html

 Open the Google Developers Console. - https://cloud.google.com/console Create/select your project and enable cloud messaging

+Add ```<gcmSenderId>YOUR_PROJECT_ID</gcmSenderId>``` to your main config.xml and run cordova prepare.
+This should be the project id from the Google Developers Console.

 ==LICENSE ==

     The MIT License